 ‘Warm’ and ‘Cool’ colors

 Another factor to consider when mixing and matching colors is to balance out ‘warm’ and ‘cool’ colors.
 Warm colors (red, orange and yellow) are associated with fire and sun.
 Cooler colors (blue, green, indigo) are associated with calmness and foliage.
 Balancing out one warm color with two cool colors or the other way around is a great way to create harmony.
-Personally, I would rather go with two cool and a warm e.g Navy Blue Suit, light blue shirt and a red tie.
-Or a Neutral color suit, such as a charcoal grey pinstripe suit, with a light blue shirt and a pink tie (variant of red, which is warm).
+Personally, I would rather go with two cool and a warm (e.g navy blue suit, light blue shirt and a red tie).
+Or a neutral colored suit, such as a charcoal grey pinstripe suit, with a light blue shirt and a pink tie (pink is a variant of red, which is warm).

-Finally, try and take into account the season you are dressing for!
+Finally, try and take into account the season in which you are dressing for!
 Some colors are more appropriate at certain times of the year than others.
-For example, pastels of yellow are usually associated with the summer, while fall colors are rust, brown, green and burgundy.
-Wearing rust in the summer or light yellow in the fall can look out of place.
+For example, pastel (like a light yellow or pink) are usually associated with the summer, while fall colors are rust, brown, green and burgundy hues.
+Wearing rust in the summer or light yellow in the fall can sometimes look out of place.